-EVERYONE has the capacity to effect and activate ideas no matter how big or small their contribution or influence is, this is part of the design process, and starts at the beginning.
+EVERYONE has the capacity to affect and activate ideas no matter how big or small their contribution or influence is, this is part of the design process, and starts at the beginning.

 Redefining experiences requires a collaborative approach to a challenge, a team of people set on unified objectives with a clear understanding of the existing issues which face the customer, an approach with new rules of engagement and broad set of collaborators.